wtimme/OSM-Surveyor/README.md

 (take a look at the `Gemfile`), and utilizes Cocoapods (see the `Podfile`) for managing the iOS-related dependencies.

+## Prerequisites

+### Access token for Jawg.io

+In order to render the map, the app makes use of vector map tiles provided by [Jawg][8].
+You'll need to create an account with them and set the "Access Token" in the `Secrets.plist` file, using the key `Jawg_Access_Token`.

+You can also use fastlane to set the Jawg access token, like so:

+    % bundle exec fastlane update_jawg_access_token jawg_access_token:"<JAWG_ACCESS_TOKEN>"

 ## Quick start

 Getting started is quite easy.
 Open a terminal, change into your checkout's directory